nicm42/100-days-of-code-v2/log 2.md

 **Day 26: 16th December 2020**
 I was feeling like writing, so I created four blog posts - they just need some additions nearer the time, then posting at weekends.
 I worked on the IP address thing, sorting out the error messages and the CSS at other screen sizes.

+**Day 27: 17th December 2020**
+In a change to the usual, yeterday's problem took me a while to fix.
+Although it was still simple, once I figured it out.
+I fixed some SASS to make it better/more readable/easier to change.
+And tried it on my phone, then found a few things to fix.
+All I need to do now is Cypress testing, test on Edge and then re-test how everything looks on all the browsers at all the sizes.